palantir/sls-packaging/readme.md

  * (optional) `javaHome` a fixed override for the `JAVA_HOME` environment variable that will be applied when `init.sh` is run.
  * (optional) `gc` override the default GC settings.
 Available GC settings: `throughput` (default), `hybrid` and `response-time`.

+If there is a jar recommending a version of a dependency but that product is not listed in a `productDependency` block an error will be produced: `The following products are recommended as dependencies but do not appear in the product dependencies or product dependencies ignored list: ...`.

+The solution is to either add the product as a dependency via a `productDependency` block, or to explicitly ignore it:

+    ignoredProductDependency('other-group3', 'other-service3')

 #### JVM Options